pickleburns/wccom-hexo/source/about/index.md

 Things that I actually do:
 * develop web applications (ruby and javascript, mostly, as my real career).
 * manage projects (legitimately, also as my real career).
-* write bad prose (only the worst, my one-time career goal).
+* write bad prose (only the worst, my one-time career goal), some of which I will subject you to.
 * play banjo poorly (just try not to hear it, I defy you).

 Things that I have recently tried to do: